janus-idp/backstage-plugins/plugins/tekton/README.md

    );
    ```

-3. Enable latest PipelineRun visualization in the CI/CD tab on the entity view page
+3. Enable latest PipelineRun visualization in the CI/CD tab on the entity view page.
+The `linkTekton` prop is optional and takes boolen value, if not specified or set to `true`, then the `GO TO TEKTON` is shown.

    ```ts
    // packages/app/src/components/catalog/EntityPage.tsx